Department of Virology

 All the above wild polioviruses have been sequenced and put on the tree of life in the custody of the World Health Organization in Geneva.
 The polioviruses in Nigeria belong to the genotype WEAFB.
 In addition, Ibadan Polio laboratory has also detected some vaccine derived polioviruses (having >1% nucleotide sequence divergence from the Sabin parental strain) from AFP samples.

-The Department of Virology, University of Ibadan is designated as WHO reference centre’s for arboviruses and influenza, the National Polio Laboratory, HIV Reference Laboratory and recently Avian Influenza Reference laboratory in Nigeria.
+The Department of Virology, University of Ibadan is designated as WHO reference Centre’s for arboviruses and influenza, the National Polio Laboratory, HIV Reference Laboratory and recently Avian Influenza Reference laboratory in Nigeria.

 On teaching, the Department has been very active in undergraduate and postgraduate training of medical, dental and microbiology students, postgraduate Physicians, Masters/Ph.D students and post-doctoral candidates.
-To date, the Department has produced 24 Ph.D. and about 150 Master’s graduates in virology.
+To date, the Department has produced 28 Ph.D. and about 250 Master’s graduates in virology.

 Current Head of Department